Model Context Protocol (MCP) Quick Start Guide

 ## Explanation of Sampling

-MCP also provides us with a `Sampling` feature, which may seem confusing at first glance, but it actually gives us an interface to execute some operations before and after executing a tool.
-For example, when calling a tool to delete a local file, we would definitely want to confirm before proceeding with the deletion.
-This is where this feature can be used.
+MCP also provides us with a `Sampling` feature, which might be confusing at first glance, but in reality, this feature gives us an interface to execute some operations before and after the execution of a tool.
+For example, when calling a tool to delete a local file, we would certainly want to confirm before proceeding with the deletion.
+This is where this feature comes in handy.

-First, we create a mock MCP server that has the ability to delete files:
+First, let's create a simulated MCP server that has the capability to delete files:

 ```python